 Most daytime photos I captured with the Edge Plus’s main camera (above) looked good.
 Focus was sharp and color was spot on.
 Exposures when outdoors were excellent.
 My only complaint would be the small amount of noise that’s visible in images when you drill in close.
 This applies to both the main and ultrawide shooters, which were approximately equivalent with respect to color, tone, and appearance.
 Motorola kept edge distortion mostly in check on the ultrawide shots (below), which not all competing phones manage to do.

 Zooming from 1x to the 10x maximum is all accomplished digitally via the main camera.
 I wish the zoom picker had notches at 2x and 5x, but it’s a generic slider.
 Unsurprisingly, zoom is not the Edge Plus’s forte.
 Shots zoomed as close as 2x lose sharpness and gain noise.
 Anything between 5x and 10x is really soft and grainy.
 You can get away with 5x shots in a pinch in strong lighting, but most 10x shots were not worth keeping.
-The Pixel 6 Pro, Galaxy S22 Ultra, and iPhone 13 Pro all have telephoto lenses that deliver excellent zoom at least to 3x and hybrid zoom beyond that, so this leaves the Edge Plus wanting.
+The Pixel 6 Pro, Galaxy S22 Ultra, iPhone 13 Pro, and their successors all have telephoto lenses that deliver excellent zoom at least to 3x and hybrid zoom beyond that, so this leaves the Edge Plus wanting.
 You can see samples from across the entire zoom range below.

 Photos taken indoors or in low-light situations add noise across the board.
 Color and sharpness remain decent, but exposure starts to suffer a little.
 Auto HDR is on by default but I found it struggled to find balance in some situations.
 You can seen in the mall shots below that the lower portions of the photo are really dark.